 Exudatinite is a secondary maceral generated during coalification (at the beginning of the bituminization process) when petroleum-like substances form from lipoid materials in liptinite and perhydrous vitrinite.
 As exudatinite was viscous or liquid, able to intrude into empty spaces such as cavities, cracks, empty cell lumens, and vesicles.
 Oil expulsions may occur, when oil trapped by the epoxy resin is brought to the surface by the heat of the light and mixes with the immersion oil, resulting in brightly fluorescing hazy images.

 Images to the left exhibit the fluorescing nature of exudatinite, while the same images to the right are taken under white reflected light.
-Exudatinite generally has a high fluorescence intensity in high volatile / medium rank coals.
+Exudatinite generally has a high fluorescence intensity in high-volatile/medium rank coals.

 Plate